keekss/keekss.github.io/essays/final-project-idea.md

 - User wants to optimize their path to graduation through remaining required time and/or credit hours.

 ## Beyond the basics
+- Indication of available courses to satisfy general eduction requirements (requires direct interaction with STAR database).
+STAR currently has a user-friendly search for this, but direct integration into the visualizer could be helpful.
 - Support for departments beyond ICS
 - Support for double majors
 - Support for prospective students (who don't have a MyUH account) and are willing to manually enter AP credits etc.
-- Indication of available courses to satisfy general eduction requirements (requires direct interaction with STAR database)
 - Very difficult: interaction with STAR's actual enrollment system (though this would presumably involve too many variables and permissions, maintenance, etc. to be feasible in the scope of this project).